hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - If annotated the method name is arbitrary.
 - Argument types can not only be _Array[String]_.
 - Any argument type is allowed if an instance of typeclass _scala.util.FromString_ is in implicit scope.
-- Dotty checks the arguments passed against the signature of the main function.
+- Dotty checks the runtime arguments passed against the signature of the main function.

 ---